Defective Products and Product Liability

 - Vitamins and supplements– must be safe for consumption and comply with FDA requirements

-- Medicine and medical products – from prescription drugs to medical devices such as vaginal mesh products and defective hip and knee replacement parts
+- Medicine, medical devices, and medical products – from prescription drugs to medical devices such as vaginal mesh products and defective hip and knee replacement parts

 - Dog and pet food - have been manufactured with tainted or poisonous products.
 In certain cases metal pieces were found in dog food.

 - Boats and watercraft – often the subject of defects, they must comply with safety requirements